How To: Create a Cross-Platform Game Solution

 In the Add New Content Project dialog box, enter "ZuneContent" as the name for the new content project, and then click Add.

-A new "ZuneContent" project has been added to all three projects.
+A new "ZuneContent" folder has been added to all three projects.

-Right-click the ZuneContent project in MyFirstGame, and then click Remove.
+Right-click the ZuneContent folder in MyFirstGame, and then click Remove.

-Right-click the ZuneContent project in Xbox 360 Copy of MyFirstGame, and then click Remove.
+Right-click the ZuneContent folder in Xbox 360 Copy of MyFirstGame, and then click Remove.

-At this point, a "ZuneContent" project exists only in "Zune Copy of MyFirstGame."
+At this point, a "ZuneContent" folder exists only in "Zune Copy of MyFirstGame."
 Any items added to this content project will be used exclusively by the Zune version of the game.

 - In Solution Explorer, right-click the MyFirstGame project, select Add, and then click New Content Project....